 Chives grow very well in containers, making them one of the best indoor herbs.
 Because they have a subtle onion flavor, they are a common kitchen ingredient.

 - Light Requirements: Chives thrive in full sun, but they will grow almost anywhere.
-When growing chives indoors, place them in a south, east, or west-window that receives at least six hours of sunshine.
+When growing chives indoors, place them in a south, east, or sunny spot on a west-window that receives at least six hours of sunshine.

 - Watering Needs: Chives grow best when watered frequently, and the soil is moist, as long as there is proper soil drainage.